[Vogue] What Bangladesh’s political shake-up means for fashion

 [La Jornada] Mexican Unions Ask in the U.S. to Strengthen the USMCA Labor Mechanism

-“There is common ground in recognizing that the [rapid response] mechanism has had a positive impact,” said Paulo Marinaro, Solidarity Center Mexico country director.
+“There is common ground in recognizing that the [rapid response] mechanism has had a positive impact,” said Paolo Marinaro, Solidarity Center Mexico Country Program Director.
 “Thanks to the legitimation processes, (workers) have been able to remove themselves from the control of employer protection unions, by using the tool of the mechanism to guarantee an even floor.”

 [Rest of World] Pay to work: Rappi now charges delivery drivers in Brazil a weekly fee